-Located in eastern Africa, South Sudan is slightly smaller than Texas and is situated south of Sudan, north of Uganda and Kenya, and west of Ethiopia.
+Located in eastern Africa, South Sudan is the world’s newest country.
+Slightly smaller than Texas in land mass, it is situated south of Sudan, north of Uganda and Kenya, and west of Ethiopia.
 The White Nile, flowing north out of the uplands of Central Africa, is the major geographic feature of the country, supporting agriculture and extensive wild animal populations.

-The mortality rate for children under age 5 is 135 per 1,000 live births.
-Malaria, acute respiratory infections, and diarrheal diseases, combined with malnutrition, are the leading causes of death among children under 5.
+Malaria, acute respiratory infections, and diarrheal diseases, combined with malnutrition, are the leading causes of death among children under 5 in South Sudan.

 Explore areas where you can help us build a better world for children.

 World Vision is committed to partnering with the people of South Sudan to improve their lives today and to help enact sustainable solutions for the future of their children, families, and communities.
 Highlights of current programs include:

 World Vision assistance to Sudan dates back to 1972.
 Since then, some major accomplishments include: